robincornett/send-images-rss/readme.txt

 = Does this plugin work with excerpts? =

-**YES INDEEDY.** It's true, as of version x.y.z, _Send Images to RSS_ works with RSS feeds set to show excerpts/summaries!
+**YES INDEEDY.** It's true, as of version 2.7.0, _Send Images to RSS_ works with RSS feeds set to show excerpts/summaries!
 With this change, there's a new plugin settings page to handle the additional settings, which allow you to add the featured image to your excerpt, set its alignment, and set the target number of words for the excerpt.
 If a post has images uploaded to it (attached), but no featured image, the plugin will use the first attached image for the excerpt.

 Major props to [Gretchen Louise](http://gretchenlouise.com/) for her suggestions and help with this one.